The default connection string for Timescale uses the SSL mode require

 .

-connect with an SSL mode of verify-ca
+can connect with an SSL mode of verify-ca

 or verify-full

 .
-To do so,
+To

-find it.
+tool can find it.

 This section provides instructions for setting up a stricter SSL connection.

-All connections to Timescale are encrypted.
 As part of the secure connection protocol, the server proves its identity by providing clients with a certificate.
 This certificate should be issued and signed by a well-known and trusted Certificate Authority.

 Because requesting a certificate from a Certificate Authority takes some time, Timescale databases are initialized with a self-signed certificate.
 This lets you start up a database immediately.
 After your service is started, a signed certificate is requested behind the scenes.
 The new certificate is usually received within 30 minutes.
 Your database certificate is then replaced with almost no interruption.
 Connections are reset, and most clients reconnect automatically.